linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/15 Market-Making and Delta-Hedging.md

 The delta-gamma approximation is significantly closer to the true option price at 40.75 than is the delta approximation.

-Similarly, for a stock price decline to  $39.25, the true option price is$ 2.3622.
+Similarly, for a stock price decline to  \$39.25, the true option price is\$ 2.3622.
 The delta approximation gives

 $$
 C (\mathbb {S} 3 9.
 2 5) = C (\mathbb {S} 4 0) - 0.
 7 5 \times 0.
 5 8 2 4 = \mathbb {S} 2.
 3 4 3 6